Generic name: fenofibrate [ FEN-oh-FYE-brate ]

 Fenoglide helps reduce cholesterol and triglycerides (fatty acids) in the blood.
 High levels of these types of fat in the blood are associated with an increased risk of atherosclerosis (clogged arteries).

 Fenoglide may also be used for purposes not listed in this medication guide.

-You should not use fenofibrate if you have liver disease, gallbladder disease, severe kidney disease, or if you are on dialysis.
+You should not take Fenoglide if you have liver disease, gallbladder disease, severe kidney disease, or if you are breast-feeding a baby.

 severe kidney disease (or if you are on dialysis);